Article contents

 With that in mind, we recommend using an expert-managed pension, such as PensionBee¹.

-If you do want to manage your own investments within a classic SIPP, check out AJ Bell¹.
-They’re one of the cheapest, and have a great range of investment options, plus some handy guides to help you along the way.
+If you do want to manage your own investments within a classic SIPP, check out our recommendations above – they’re all some of the cheapest out there and have a great range of investment options.

 Good question!
 It all depends on a few things…